ethereum/remix-ide/docs/slither.md

 **Note:** If you have not used `remixd` before, read more about it [here](./remixd.html)

+When [remixd NPM](https://www.npmjs.com/package/@remix-project/remixd) module is installed, it also installs [Slither](https://github.com/crytic/slither) and [solc-select](https://github.com/crytic/solc-select#quickstart) and latest version of [solc](https://docs.soliditylang.org/en/latest/installing-solidity.html), provided `Python3.6+ (pip3)` should be already there on the System.
+(Supported since Remixd `v0.6.4`)

+In case, Slither or solc-select installation fails while installing remixd, they can also be installed using the command:
+`remixd -i slither`

-Since Remixd `v0.5.0`, when `remixd` is running locally on your device, an additional websocket plugin will be listening on port `65523` which will be dedicated for [Slither](https://github.com/crytic/slither) integration.
+ when `remixd` is running locally on your device, an additional websocket plugin will be listening on port `65523` which will be dedicated for Slither integration.
+(Supported since Remixd `v0.5.0`)

-> _Slither is a Solidity static analysis framework written in Python 3.
-It runs a suite of vulnerability detectors, prints visual information about contract details, and provides an API to easily write custom analyses._

 The remixd Slither listener is a websocket plugin similar to remixd and is used to perform Slither analysis with Remix IDE.

-It doesn't need any separate installation as it is shipped with [remixd NPM](https://www.npmjs.com/package/@remix-project/remixd) module.

 ![](images/a-slither-remixd.png)